busstoptaktik/geodesy/ruminations/011-rumination.md

 <!-- markdownlint-disable MD013 -->

-# A DRAFT of a new introduction to a revised version of ISO 19111/OGC topic 2
+# Some potential elements of an introduction to a revised version of ISO 19111/OGC topic 2

-**Thomas Knudsen,** <thokn@sdfi.dk>, 2024-07-12
+**Thomas Knudsen,** <thokn@kds.dk>, 2024-11-06

 As indicated in the essay [What's wrong with ISO-19111?](https://github.com/busstoptaktik/geodesy/blob/main/ruminations/010-rumination.md), quite a few things could be improved in the current version of ISO-19111 "Referencing by coordinates".

-The following is a draft of a suggested introduction to an updated version of 19111, providing an overview of a few of the most important prerequisites for a simpler, more straightforwardly geodetic, standard for "referencing by coordinates".
+The following is an informal suggestion for some elements of an introduction to an updated version of 19111, providing an overview of a few of the most important prerequisites for a simpler, more straightforwardly geodetic, standard for "referencing by coordinates".

 Feel free to discuss the contents [here](https://github.com/busstoptaktik/geodesy/discussions/116), or by e-mailing me directly.

 ## Introduction